TecDoDevTeam/brainx-sdk-docs/BrainX_English.md

 **Note**: The NativeType passed in by TDNativeConfig represents the type of Native:

-- When TEMPLATE_RENDERING is passed in, it means that this Native is template rendering, and renderForTemplate(Context context) should be called to render the template Native.
+- When TEMPLATE_RENDERING is passed in, it means that this Native is template rendering, call renderForTemplate(Context context) in onAdLoaded callback to render the template Native.
 - When SELF_RENDERING is passed in, you need to write your own native view, obtain the ad material through the TDNative object and render the native view yourself.
 And call the bindViewsForInteraction(ViewGroup container, List<View> creativeViews, View dislikeView) interface to bind interactive events and listeners. container represents the root container of the native view, creativeViews represents all material Views, and dislikeView represents the close button.  **All creativeViews and dislikeView must be located in the your native view, MediaView and LogoView must be added to your native view and added in the creativeViews List for binding! !**

-#### 5、Display the Ad
+#### 6、Display the Ad

-    adContainer.addView(nativeView)
+    container.addView(nativeView)

 Add the ad View to the target container for display.

 **Notice：**Native cannot be blocked by more than 1/3, otherwise it will not be considered to be displayed normally.

-#### 6、Destroy the Ad
+#### 7、Destroy the Ad

-    tdNative.destroy()
+    nativeAd.destroy()

 Call this method to reclaim resources when the page is destroyed or the native ad no longer needs to be displayed.